-Firstly, it’s certainly normal behavior for your puppy to cry when left alone, and this is even more likely during the first few times you leave the house, simply because they have no experience to let them know what’s happening, or whether you’re going to be coming back!)
+Firstly, it’s certainly normal behavior for a puppy to cry when left alone, and the crying is even more likely to occur during the first few times you leave the house, simply because they have no experience to let them know what’s happening or whether you’re going to be coming back at all!

 For a puppy to survive, they’ll need to ensure they’ve not been abandoned by whoever is caring for them.
-Naturally, the prospect of abandonment will provoke a lot of anxiety for your puppy, so they’ll cry in the hope that you’ll return.
+Naturally, the prospect of abandonment will provoke a lot of anxiety for any puppy, so they’ll cry in the hope that you’ll notice and return.

 While a brand new puppy is undoubtedly prone to separation anxiety, it’s always important to make sure you understand why they’re crying.
-Of course, your puppy will whine or cry when they want your attention.
-Usually, this will be because they’re feeling lonely or isolated, but this isn’t the only reason why they may cry.
+Of course, your puppy will whine or cry when they want your attention, and this can be because they’re feeling lonely or isolated – but it isn’t the only reason why they may cry.

 Sometimes your puppy may cry if they’re uncomfortable in some way (either in pain, or simply too hot or too cold), so this is also something to check for, particularly if they’re alone in their bed during the night time.

 Teach Them That You’re Coming Back!

 To start with, many dog owners make the mistake of making a big fuss over their dog whenever they are leaving the house.

 While we may think this is comforting to a dog, in reality, you could be sending the message that you leaving is a ‘big deal’ and that it’s something your dog should pay attention to and be concerned about.